-Requirements for Early Admission
+Pre-requisite Courses and Other Requirements for Early Admissions

 - Commit to Optometry as the chosen profession.